Azure/bicep-types-az/generated/network/microsoft.network/2019-06-01/types.md

 ## VpnClientConfiguration
 ### Properties
+* **aadAudience**: string: The AADAudience property of the VirtualNetworkGateway resource for vpn client connection used for AAD authentication.
+* **aadIssuer**: string: The AADIssuer property of the VirtualNetworkGateway resource for vpn client connection used for AAD authentication.
+* **aadTenant**: string: The AADTenant property of the VirtualNetworkGateway resource for vpn client connection used for AAD authentication.
 * **radiusServerAddress**: string: The radius server address property of the VirtualNetworkGateway resource for vpn client connection.
 * **radiusServerSecret**: string: The radius secret property of the VirtualNetworkGateway resource for vpn client connection.
 * **vpnClientAddressPool**: [AddressSpace](#addressspace): AddressSpace contains an array of IP address ranges that can be used by subnets of the virtual network.